Explaining the Marketing Mix

 The third P is about promoting your products and services.
-This may include "above the line" brand advertising, specific product offerings through below the line activities, face to face selling, direct marketing and public relations.
+This may include "above the line" brand advertising, specific product offerings through below the line activities, face to face selling, direct marketing and public relations sales channels.
 The communications aspect of your business is the final element to develop after strategy and analysis.